yuvalmGS/gigaspaces-wiki-jekyll/sbp/elastic-distributed-calculation-engine.markdown

 (!)
 When running the Elastic Calcualtion Engine on a single machine, scaling up and down will not affect the calculation time, but when running this on a grid with multiple machines, you will see better or worse calculation time when the grid scales up or down.

 h2.
 Intelligent Map-Reduce
 The Elastic Calcualtion Engine uses the [ExecutorBuilder|XAP8:Task Execution over the Space#ExecutorBuilder API].
-This allows executing multiple {{AnalysisTasks}} in a parallel manner where each Task includes a different Trade ID list to use for the calculation.
+This allows executing multiple `AnalysisTasks` in a parallel manner where each Task includes a different Trade ID list to use for the calculation.
 Each List is sent to a relevant node where it is used to fetch the Trade data from the colocated space or to be loaded from the database.

 h2.
 The AnalysisTask
-The {{AnalysisTask}} include the following:
+The `AnalysisTask` include the following:
-- {{execute}} method - invoked on each partition.
+- `execute` method - invoked on each partition.
 It returns a sum of all of the calculated NPV values for all the trades found within the partition devided by books.
 The demo assumes there are four books.
-- {{getTradesFromDB}} method  - used to load missing Trade objects from the database.
+- `getTradesFromDB` method  - used to load missing Trade objects from the database.
 Since this demo does not include a running live database the Trade  data is generated via random data.
-- {{calculateNPV}} method - called by the execute method to calculate the Net present value for the Trade.
+- `calculateNPV` method - called by the execute method to calculate the Net present value for the Trade.

 h2.
 The Net Present Value (NPV) Calculation
 The Net Present Value calculation calculates the NPV for 6 years.
 It is using the following code: